ACCT 3110 Entrance Exam FAQ

 Once you begin the exam, you cannot leave the testing room, so please plan accordingly.

-Students should study their ACCT 2010 - Financial Accounting textbook.
-Students can also take the sample test for an idea of the type of questions on the exam.
+You should study your ACCT 2010 – Financial Accounting textbook.
+You can also take the sample test for an idea of the type of questions on the exam.
 Additional resources include: www.principlesofaccounting.com or www.accountingtestprep.com.

-What if I fail to attend the exam I register for?
+- What if I fail to attend the exam for which I register?

 Your failure to attend the registered exam will count for one attempt, unless you have notified the department (via email or call) in advance for anticipating absence due to a legitimate reason.